Philosophy Subjects List 2026: Check Semester-wise Subjects & Syllabus

 • Communitarianism, Multiculturalism

 The students are offered study of arts, communication through art, traditional roots, etc. Students become keen observers with an interest in different forms of art.
-It enables students to understand and appreciate films and other related art forms.
+It enables students to appreciate also understand the films and other related art forms.
 Further, it evaluates the importance of Vedic values, ethos and the Indian value system in life.
 It brings personal and social growth.
 The students understand the basic social and political concepts both in the Western and Indian contexts.

 6